tuanle277/tuanle277/README.md

 - Creating scalable cloud architecture using **Google Cloud**.
 - Solving Data structure and algorithm questions in **Python, C++**.

-## Interests
+## 🎸 Interests
 - Natural language processing
-- Computer Vision
+- Computer Vision/ Object detection
 - Robotics
-- Time-series classification
+- Time-series classification using Transformer and Robotics sensor data
 - Human-machine-perception
  💞️ **I’m looking to collaborate on creating applicable AI models and robotics creations. 🔥And undergraduate research🔥

-## Hello World!! 🤔
+## 🤔 Hello World!!
 - 💬 Ask me about anything and everything, literally, from sport ⚽️ to music 🎸!
 - 📫 Read my blogs: (Coming soon).
 - ⚡ Fun fact: I used to compete as a speedcuber.